UE4SS-RE/RE-UE4SS/docs/lua-api.md

 This is an overall list of API definitions available in UE4SS.
 For more readable information, see the individual API definition pages in the collapsible sections 4.1, 4.2 and 4.3.

+> Warning: This API list is not updated as often as the individual API definition pages.
+It may be out of date.

 ### Table Definitions
 - The definitions appear as: FieldName | FieldValueType
 - Fields that only have numeric field names have '#' as their name in this definition for clarity